-It may not be anything like a hidden hotspot or underrated highlight in Barcelona, but some iconic monuments deserve their superstar status.
-Park Guëll is one of those spectacular artworks that you can’t find anywhere else.
-If, for some oscure reason, haven’t heard about it yet, I’ll quickly explain: Barcelona’s iconic Park Guëll is a large public city park in Catalonia, Spain.
-The park’s buildings and gardens were designed by Antoni Gaudí, the most well-known architect of Catalan Modernism.
+Have you ever wanted to take a look inside Park Güell?
+It may not be a ‘hidden hotspot’ or underrated attraction in Barcelona, but some iconic monuments deserve their superstar status.
+I would say that Park Guëll is one of those.
+For cetain, it is a spectacular artwork that you can’t find anywhere else.
+If, for some odd reason, you haven’t heard about it yet, I’ll quickly explain: Barcelona’s iconic Park Guëll is a large public park in Spain.
+The park’s buildings and gardens were designed by none other than Antoni Gaudí, who was the most well-known architect of Catalan Modernism.

 A Look Inside Park Güell

 The park officially opened its gates in 1926, but didn’t become a public garden until later on.
 But when it did open its gates, the park quickly gained a worldwide reputation.
 Park Guëll has been an official World Heritage Site since 1984.
 And to this day, the park holds the status as one of Gaudí’s masterpieces.
 Unsurprisingly, Park Guëll was the first stop during my own escape to Barcelona!

 The most eye-catching feature in the park is the main terrace and its curving bench.
 The large terrace overlooks the Barcelona skyline and Balearic sea in the distance.
 The bench has the shape of a sea serpent and is one of the best pieces to admire Gaudí’s famous mosaic creations.
 The mosaic compositions have many different motifs that depict Catalan nationalism, religious mysticism, and ancient poetry.
 Do keep in mind that access to the main terrace requires a special entrance ticket.

 Inspiration from Ancient Egypt in the Sala Hipóstila